 Head back to neighboring Sylva where there are several locally-owned shops to visit along Main Street.
 Browse the shelves of the three local bookstores, which offer rare, used and new reads.
-At the City Lights Bookstore, located above the City Lights Café, find a quiet corner to enjoy a good book and relax, or visit Soul Infusion Tea House & Bistro, carrying a wide variety of loose-leaf, organic premium teas served hot or cold.
+At the City Lights Bookstore, located above the City Lights Café, find a quiet corner to enjoy a good book and relax.
 If you’re craving a caffeine boost, visit White Moon Café and enjoy one of their delicious coffees or lattes.
 Watch the rain roll in while sampling authentic Jackson County brews in Sylva.
-Breweries lining Sylva’s downtown area include Innovation Brewing and Balsam Falls Brewing Co.
-These local beers offer a taste of Jackson County while escaping a dreary day in the mountains and are all located in a convenient one-mile strip.
+Breweries lining Sylva’s downtown area include Innovation Brewing, Lazy Hiker Brewing Company Taproom, Nantahala Brewing Company Sylva Outpost, and Balsam Falls Brewing Co.
+These local breweries offer a taste of Jackson County while escaping a dreary day in the mountains and are all located in a convenient one-mile strip.
 Bounce from brewery to brewery, and dodge the rain.
 Head to downtown Dillsboro to try Innovation’s second location, Innovation Station.
-With 32 taps that include local ciders, wine, ginger ale, and beer, Innovation Station serves as a beer aging facility, pilot brewhouse and tap room.
+With 32 taps that include local ciders, wine, ginger ale, and beer, Innovation Station serves as a beer aging facility, pilot brewhouse, and taproom.

 Once you work up an appetite, there are several dining spots on Main Street to find a great meal.
 At Lulu’s on Main, diners can enjoy eclectic fare in a retro atmosphere.
-Just down the street at Guadalupe Café, the menu features farm-to-table ingredients and fusion dishes in a space that still shows off the charm of the drug store that it once was.
-Cap off the rainy evening at The Cut Cocktail Lounge with a unique, handcrafted cocktail, take in the funky atmosphere and mingle with the locals.
-The Paper Mill Lounge and Theatre is another fun late-night option for a drink with themed parties and events.
+Cap off the rainy evening at The Cut Cocktail Lounge with a unique, handcrafted cocktail, take in the funky atmosphere, and mingle with the locals.
+The Wine Bar & Cellar is another fun option with a wide variety of wine and tapas by Ilda.